menu

 • Prove It!

-The Move It! and Prove It! phases will also include a pitch competition in which incubators can nominate energy startups for a chance to win up to $50,000.
+The Move It! and Prove It! phases will also include a pitch competition in which incubators can nominate local energy startups for a chance to win up to $50,000.

 Please review the official rules for the complete application process and instructions for competing.